penny4860/CarND-MPC/README.md

 * Actuator: Use acceleration and steering angle as control input.

-* Update Equation for state
+* Update Equation for state is as follows:

 ![equ](./equ.png)

 #### 2. Timestep Length and Elapsed Duration (N & dt)